kurapica/PLoop/README.md

 	-- Output : function: function: 0x7feb084884d0
 	print(rawget(obj, "Greet"))

-It's would be very useful to mark some most used methods with the attribute.
+It would be very useful to mark some most used methods with the attribute.

 System.__NonExpandable__